7 Books Every Fashion Designer Should Read

 4) It helps you get in the mind of the author – you will understand how great minds did what they did, created what they created, and will help you get in the same creative mindset necessary for designing.

-Given the many benefits of reading – here's a list of seven books that anyone working in the fashion industry or trying to make a career should read.
+Given the many benefits of reading – here's a list of seven books that anyone working in the fashion industry or trying to make a career in fashion designing should read.

 1. The End of Fashion by Tery Agins